Cambridge Memorial Hospital: Patient & Family Advisory Council

 - Helped shape important patient communication (parking, signage, information, etc.);

 - Advocated for free Wi-Fi in Emergency wait areas; and

 - Added the patient perspective with decisions around the interprofessional model of care initiative.

-The advisor ensures the patient and family experience is reflected in all services and policies and is committed to patient centred care and continuous improvement.
+The advisor ensures the patient and family experience is reflected in all services and policies and is committed to patient-centered care and continuous improvement.